conceptofproof/conceptofproof.github.io/_posts/2017-01-22-insomnihack-escape3.md

 The program asks us to input our name, current location, goal and any last words that we may have before quitting.

-It also asks us to specify an encryption algorithm that it uses to XOR input and output.
+It also asks us to specify an encryption algorithm that it uses to XOR input and output:

+1. `encrypt0` does nothing
-`encrypt0` does nothing, `encrypt1` XORs each char by `0x41`, and `encrypt2` XORs each char by `0x78`.
+1. `encrypt1` XORs each char by `0x41`
+1. `encrypt2` XORs each char by `0x78`.

 A pointer to whatever encryption function the user selects is stored in the previously allocated `0x8` bytes of memory.